Writers’ Conference Participant Handbook

 Items you may want to bring

-- We strongly encourage bringing masks with you to campus, if you wish; masks will also be available on the Bread Loaf Campus while supplies last.
+- We encourage bringing a mask with you to campus; masks will also be available on the Bread Loaf Campus while supplies last.

 - Water bottle—Conference days are long and it’s important to stay hydrated.
 Water fountains are located in the Barn, where most meeting spaces are located.